nicncs/doc_llm/README.md

 ## Features:

 ### MVP1:
-1. Web app
+1. Web app chat interface for Q&A based on the document contents
-2. Document loader from local folder
+2. Document loader from pre-populated local folder
 3. PDF documents reader
-4. Chat interface for Q&A based on the document contents
+5. Hallucination prevention - answer don’t know if not from any of the document content

-### MVP2:
+### MVP2 (future):
 1. Session chat history to return to previous results
-2. Hallucination prevention - answer don’t know if not from any of the document content
-3. Load document from Google drive or company doc directory
+2. Load document from Google drive or company doc directory
-4. Results will reference to document file name / title
+3. Results will reference to document file name / title
-5. Return images
+4. Return images

 ### Tools used: